Dijadiju/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 5-print_numbers.c program prints all single digit numbers of base 10 starting from 0 followed by a new line.

 The 6-print_numberz.c program prints all single digit numbers of base 10 starting from 0 followed by a new line using the putchar only.

+The 7-print_tebahpla.c program  prints lowercase alphabet in reverse followed by an newline using putchar function.